Prabal24/Facial-Attendance-Monitoring-System/README.md

 ## 📖 Overview

-The Facial Attendance Monitoring System is a **real-time face recognition-based attendance system** built using **Python, OpenCV, and MySQL**.
+The Facial Attendance Monitoring System is a **real-time face recognition-based attendance system** built using **Python, OpenCV, Flask, and MySQL**.
-It automates attendance tracking by detecting and recognizing faces, eliminating manual entry.
+It automates attendance tracking by detecting and recognizing faces through a webcam.

 ---

-## 🧠 Key Highlights

-* Real-time face detection and recognition using OpenCV
-* Automated attendance logging with date and timestamp
-* MySQL database integration for storing attendance records
-* Contactless and efficient attendance system
-* Reduces manual errors and improves accuracy

----

 ## 🚀 Features

-### 📷 Face Detection & Recognition
+* 📷 Face Detection & Recognition using OpenCV

-* Detects faces using webcam
-* Recognizes registered users

-### 📝 Automatic Attendance
+* 📝 Automatic Attendance Marking with Date & Time

-* Marks attendance automatically
-* Stores date and time
-* Prevents duplicate entries

-### 🗄️ Database Integration
+* 🗄️ MySQL Database Integration

-* Stores attendance records in MySQL
-* Maintains history of users

-### 🌐 Dashboard / Management

-* View attendance records
-* Manage users
+* 🔐 Secure and Contactless System
+* 📊 Dashboard for Attendance Records

-### 🔍 Search Functionality
+* 🔍 Search Functionality for Attendance

-* Search attendance by name or date

 ---